LafeLabs/thing/scrolls/printers.md

 electronics.

 ![](https://i.imgur.com/NgelIKS.png)

-![Block diagram of Trash Robot printer.
-The motion stages are salvaged from DVD or CD ROM drives.
-The motor drivers are off the shelf from Pololu Robotics.
-The Arduino is the Arduino UNO, and the whole system including the motors gets power from the USB connected to a computer.
-The computer can be used to interact with a Geoemtron server over the local network or on the global Internet to create programs which are copy/pasted into the Arduino IDE as described in the Trash Robot chapter.](figures/machines/printerblockdiagram.png)

 We built printers from a set of 3 DVD drives, some cardboard and plastic, an Arduino and some custom electronics.
 When a pixel is drawn,